preethamrn/preethamrn.com/content/posts/fast-inverse-sqrt/fast-inverse-sqrt.md

 x = s*1.M*2^{E-127}
 $$

 - s is the sign.
 If the sign bit S is 0 then the number is positive (ie, +1).
 1 means negative (ie, -1).
-For the purposes of inverse square root x will always be positive (you can’t take square roots of negative numbers in the “real” world), s will always be 0.
-We’ll just ignore it for the rest of this post.
+For the purposes of inverse square root x will always be positive (you can't take square roots of negative numbers in the "real" world), s will always be 0.
+We'll just ignore it for the rest of this post.
 - m is the mantissa.
 Since the leading digit of a floating point number is always a 1 in binary, the 1 is implied and M is just everything after the floating point (ie, m = 1 + M)
-    - Astute readers might notice that if the mantissa is 0 then we’ll have a leading 0, the floating point standard handles this in an interesting way but since the inverse of 0 is undefined, we’ll just ignore it for the rest of this post.
+    - Astute readers might notice that if the mantissa is 0 then we'll have a leading 0, the floating point standard handles this in an interesting way but since the inverse of 0 is undefined, we'll just ignore it for the rest of this post.
 - e is the exponent.
 To store positive and negative exponents, we take the unsigned exponent value (E) and subtract 127 to get a range from -127 to +128.
 This allows us to store tiny numbers smaller than 1 using negative exponents and large numbers bigger than 1 using positive exponents.

 ### Working with logarithms

 Working with exponents is tricky and confusing.
 Instead, by taking the logarithm, we turn confusing division, multiplication, and exponent operations into simple subtraction, addition, and multiplication.

 It turns out that working with algorithms allows us to find a relationship between the binary representation of x ($x_{bits}$) and the number $x$.
-If you squint really hard then you can see that taking the log of x will bring the exponent value down and with some scaling and shifting, it’s proportional to $x_{bits}$.
-We don’t have to squint.
+If you squint really hard then you can see that taking the log of x will bring the exponent value down and with some scaling and shifting, it's proportional to $x_{bits}$.
+We don't have to squint.

 $$
 \begin{aligned}